danbanwo/wanderly/README.md

 #### New Wanderspot
 Similar to the ease of creating a new destination, creating a new Wanderspot is a breeze!
-Just Click on the add button while on a trip, and your new Wanderspot pops up on your list of Wanderspots instantly.
+Just click on the add button while on a trip, and your new Wanderspot pops up on your list of Wanderspots instantly.
 You can add the name of the spot visited, amount spent, a brief description of what you did, and even upload a memorable photo.
 ![picture](projectpics/profile-wanderspots_modal.png)
 ##### fig 7.
 Wanderspots Page - Add Wanderspot Modal.
 ***